What is ITIL? ITIL Definition

 ITIL was originally developed at the same time as, and in alignment with BS 15000, the former UK standard for IT Service Management.
 In 2005, BS15000 was fast-tracked to become ISO/IEC 20000, the first international standard in IT Service Management.

-ITIL is owned and maintained by the UK Cabinet Office is committed to the maintenance of alignment between future versions of ITIL and ISO/IEC 20000.
+ITIL is owned by AXELOS which is committed to the maintenance and development of future versions of ITIL.

 What is the History of ITIL?